 Elizabeth's response to the visit of her young kinswoman is quite remarkable.
-She can have had no way of knowing what had happened to Mary, but she receives a sudden intuition from God and is 'filled with the Holy Spirit'.
-Elizabeth and the child she carries both recognise and respond to an in-breaking of God's action in human history.
-The revelation to Elizabeth is even more profound when we realise that she rejoices not only because Mary is carrying the long-awaited saviour, but also because she sees that Mary's blessedness is a direct result of her faith.
-'Blessed is she who believed that the promise made to her by the Lord would be fulfilled.'
-It is Mary's willing acceptance of the role God chose for her that has resulted in her being blessed among women.
+She had no way of knowing what had happened to Mary, but she receives a sudden intuition from God and is 'filled with the Holy Spirit'.
+Elizabeth and the child she carries both recognise and respond to an inbreaking of God's action in human history.
+The revelation Elizabeth experiences is even more profound when we realise that she rejoices not only because Mary is carrying the long-awaited saviour, but also because she sees Mary's blessedness as a direct result of her faith.
+'Blessed is she who believed that the promise made to her by the Lord would be fulfilled'.
+It is Mary's willing acceptance of the role God chose for her that resulted in her being blessed among women.